-One integrated AFM-Raman system developed by Nanonics Imaging Ltd. (in association with major Raman manufacturers such as Renishaw plc, Horiba JY and others) provides simultaneous and, very importantly, on-line data from both modalities.
+One integrated AFM-Raman system developed by Nanonics Imaging Ltd. (in association with major Raman manufacturers such as Renishaw plc, Horiba JY and others) provides simultaneous and, very importantly, online data from both modalities.
 This advantage addresses critical problems in Raman-including resolution and intensity comparisons in Raman images-while permitting on-line functional characterization such as thermal conductivity, elasticity and adhesion, electrical and other properties.
-(For more about the Nanonics platform, see section on "Characteristics of integrated AFM and micro-Raman".)
+It also provides for new avenues of improved resolution including AFM functioning without optical obstruction, parallel recording with Raman in a wide variety of scanned probe imaging modalities enabling direct and simultaneous image comparison and analysis, and high-resolution Raman mapping.